rk295/adsb-container/README.md

 Look for a Realtek Semiconductor Corp entry, in this example its Bus 1 and Device 4.

+## Other containers

-Optionally get yourself a Flight Radar 24 Key and a ADSB Exchange UUID - docs in the `env-template` file.
+Optionally get yourself some keys for the other services.
+They are all documented in the `env-template` file.

-If you don't want to feed Flight Radar 24, comment out the container in `docker-compose.yaml`, same with ADSB Exchange.
+If you dont' want any other services its safe to comment out all of the rest of the `docker-compose.yaml` after the `readsb` container.